giornetta/travellerbot/docs/Skills.md

 Here is a list of all the skills and whether they need a particular implementation or not.

-## Assumpions
+## Assumptions
 - Gunnery skill is replaced with Gun Combat.
-- All skills that are cascaded from Vehicle/Animals are replaced with Vehicle/Animals themselves.
+- All cascade Skills are replaced with their parent skills.
 - Bets are not implemented.
 - Luxury items are not implemented.
 - Bribery is simplified.